hyperhyperspace/hhs3-ts/modules/replica/README.md

 Therefore, when applying a new update, the set of versions that need to be revised is  well specified.

+Finally, the operational model with barriers + scoped views generalizes well when different levels of coordination are used.
+The outcome of a coordinated action can be encoded as a barrier op that rules out any concurrent modifications authored by peers that did not participate in the coordination scheme.
+The coordination protocol itself can be executed either operationally, modifying the state, or by a different channel.

 #### Implementation

 We provide an implementation of Monotone View Types over hash-linked DAGs.
 The **`dag`** module [[local]](../dag) [[github]](https://github.com/hyperhyperspace/hhs3-ts/tree/main/modules/dag) provides the fundamental algorithms (see `findForkPosition`, `findMinimalCover`, `findCoverWithFilter` and `findConcurrentCoverWithFilter`) to support MVTs that work by finding filtered minimal covers over the DAG.